 Sharon is a 1999 graduate of the University of Dayton School of Law and is licensed to practice law in the State of Maryland, the State of Florida, and the U.S. District Court in Greenbelt, Maryland.
-Sharon was also recently admitted to the U.S. Supreme Court.
-She has been selected to the Super Lawyers list for the State of Maryland in 2012, 2013, 2016 and 2017, 2018 and 2019.
+Sharon is also admitted to the U.S. Supreme Court.
+She has been selected to the Super Lawyers list for the State of Maryland in 2012, 2013, 2016 and 2017, 2018, 2019, 2020 and 2021.

-She is a member of the Montgomery County Bar Association, the Women’s Bar Association, the Sobeloff Society, the Collaborative Divorce Law Society, the National College for DUI Defense and the Montgomery County Criminal Law Society, and the Inns of Court.
-Sharon also sits on Montgomery County’s Judicial Nominating Commission.
+She is a member of the Montgomery County Bar Association, the Women’s Bar Association, is a board member of The Sobeloff Society, sits on the Collaborative Divorce Law Society, the National College for DUI Defense, the Montgomery County Criminal Law Society, the Inns of Court. and Montgomery County’s Judicial Nominating Commission.
 She has won Avvo’s Client Choice Award and has a “superb” rating on Avvo.com.

 Jason P. Gerstein, Esq.

 Mr. Gerstein’s primary area of practice is in federal and state taxation and complex commercial transactions with a focus on real estate.
-Mr. Gerstein participates in all stages of tax planning and transaction structuring to assist clients in creating sound profitable tax efficient business enterprises.
-In addition, Mr. Gerstein regularly assists clients in contractual disputes and negotiation, strategic business planning, negotiations with the Internal Revenue Service and all areas related to commercial real estate transactions.
+Jason participates in all stages of tax planning and transaction structuring to assist clients in creating sound profitable tax efficient business enterprises.
+In addition, Jason regularly assists clients in contractual disputes and negotiation, strategic business planning, negotiations with the Internal Revenue Service and all areas related to commercial real estate transactions.